-Guid Loar ors' Duties, Conflicts and pany are one of the most important The duties that directors have to aspects of company administratione) must be aware of.
-This Gu Act 2006 (most particularly configured directors, shareholder litigation nd the company secretary (if there is nese duties in light of the Companies is other important matters is, directors' remuneration, loans to and insurance.
-Directors' Duties The board of directors has cobusiness.
+The duties that directors have to aspects of company administraone) must be aware of.
+This Gu Act 2006 (most particularly conf surrounding directors, including directors, shareholder litigation Directors' Duties The board of directors has co business.
 They make the strate Prior to 1st October 2008, the including the common law, the Following the introduction of the codified in a statutory statemen 2006 Act.
 However it would be codify the more fundamental as them further.
-These duties apply to executive duties are owed to the companial director for breach of duty (all on the company's behalf, see b The general duties under the C Act within powers.
-A do to exercise powers only The company's constitution agreements of a constitution Promote the success company.
-In other words be most likely to promo as a whole (section 172) (This section 172 duty is under the Companies provisions that directors decisions.
-There is a r likely consequences of employees; the need to customers and others; t the environment; the d - r the management of a company's ions of a company. - were derived from several sources, other statutes. - directors' common law duties were set out in sections 171-177 of the isions of the Act in this area not only law on directors' duties but develop rectors (and shadow directors).
-The will be able to bring an action against sholders can bring a derivative action s follows:
+These duties apply to executive duties are owed to the companies and director for breach of duty (all on the company's behalf, see b

+The general duties under the C Act within powers.
+A d to exercise powers only The company's constit agreements of a constitution Promote the success company.
+In other word be most likely to promo as a whole (section 172) (This section 172 duty is under the Companies provisions that directors decisions.
+There is a r likely consequences of employees; the need to customers and others; t the environment; the d ors' Duties, Conflicts and bany are one of the most important ad the company secretary (if there is lese duties in light of the Companies s other important matters s, directors' remuneration, loans to and insurance. r the management of a company's ions of a company.

+were derived from several sources, other statutes.

+, directors' common law duties were ies set out in sections 171-177 of the isions of the Act in this area not only I law on directors' duties but develop rectors (and shadow directors).
+The will be able to bring an action against cholders can bring a derivative action s follows:

-with the company's constitution and they were conferred (section 171). les of association, resolutions and holder agreements). luty to promote the success of the rector considers, in good faith, would mpany for the benefit of its members the performance of directors' duties the enlightened shareholder value gard to" in the course of making their ors need to consider, including: the term; the interests of the company's usiness relationships with suppliers, y's operations on the community and ny maintaining a reputation for high standards of business c company.) • Exercise independent 173).
+with the company's constitution and h they were conferred (section 171). les of association, resolutions and holder agreements). uty to promote the success of the rector considers, in good faith, would mpany for the benefit of its members the performance of directors' duties the enlightened shareholder value gard to" in the course of making their ors need to consider, including: the term; the interests of the company's usiness relationships with suppliers, y's operations on the community and ny maintaining a reputation for high Directors standards of business c company.) • Exercise independent 173).